asharer/data-science-work/c06-covid19-assignment.md

 **Observations**:

-  - The differences in the trends here from the previous plot are fascinating\!
   - King County is doing much worse than the North Carolina counties with respect to deaths per 100,000 persons, even though our case rate is lower (and has been for months, in Durham’s case, and about a month, in Wake’s case).
+Likely this is due to King County’s early outbreaks taking place in nursing homes, where the population was more vulnerable, and more susceptible to death due to COVID-19.
-  - St. Tammany, though, is doing *much* worse than all other counties here.
-St. Tammany Parish is just outside New Orleans, and I believe their hospital system became overwhelmed following Mardi Gras (February 25).
-Deaths on a 6-week delay (a figure I have heard in the news) would explain the spike in deaths per 100,000 persons in early April.
+  - Orleans and St. Tammany, though, are doing *much* worse than all other counties here.
+St. Tammany Parish is just outside New Orleans, and I believe the region’s hospital system became overwhelmed following Mardi Gras (February 25).
+Deaths on a 6-week delay (a figure I have heard in the news) would explain the spike in deaths per 100,000 persons in early April
+  - In addition to the racial differences I noted earlier, Orleans Parish is home to more people living in poverty than St. Tammany Parish, and conditions are likely more dense as well (Orleans Parish contains the city center of New Orleans; St. Tammany Parish is the suburbs to the north).
+Some of these factors, as well as the fact that the largest Mardi Gras celebration occurred in Orleans Parish itself, may explain some of the diisparity between these two Louisiana Parishes.

 ### Investigating counties where Team Zeta members live